-The Most Common Prescription Drug Errors
+The Most Common Prescription Drug Errors in Boston

 Prescription medications are critical to the well-being of millions of patients in the US.
 It is every prescribing doctor’s legal responsibility to properly order medications according to a patient’s unique needs, just as it is every pharmacy’s duty to correctly fill and administer prescriptions.
 Unfortunately, many entities in the health care industry fail to meet their standards of care to patients, resulting in dangerous and sometimes fatal prescription drug errors.